 Town/Parish Councils will contact us once the members have considered any proposal and within 21 days from the date of consultation.
-If the Town/Parish have been unable to meet and formally consider the proposal in the timescale given then the local Ward Member would be able to put forward an objection.
-If the Town/Parish Council, local Ward Member or the Council objects to the proposal, the Council will serve a notice of objection in writing and consult with the developer.
+If the Town/Parish Council or the Council objects to the proposal, the Council will serve a notice of objection in writing and consult with the developer.
 Where no agreement can be made, final approval of street names is made under delegated authority by the COP lead for Development Management.